Get the best out of your careerday!

 Last but not least it’s important to remember that nobody is perfect – not even on Linkedin.
 So give it a go!
 And remember to update your Linkedin with all your contacts from KarriereDagene.

-Experience a Reconstruktion of a
+Experience a Reconstruction of a

 Live jobinterview

-Experience an exclusive reconstruction of a jobinterview between Senior manager, Thomas Korsgaard and new employee Natalia Johannesen – and gain insight into the recruitment process in Accenture.
+In this video you can experience an exclusive reconstruction of a jobinterview between Senior manager, Thomas Korsgaard and new employee Natalia Johannesen – and gain insight into the recruitment process in Accenture.

 (Only in danish!)